 Cold Case had that 2-part Boot Camp Episode about a girl who joined a military school to prove she can hack it with the best of them.
 She only found later that her classmates didn't like not because she was a girl but because she was a "barracks rat", a anti-social loner.
 Only when she softens do they warm to her.
 She gets killed by another jealous barracks rat

-In the William Hartnell-era Doctor Who episode "The Crusades", the Doctor insists on dressing Vicki up as a boy because he feels this will make her safer in the Middle Ages.
+In "The Crusades", the Doctor insists on dressing Vicki up as a boy because he feels this will make her safer in the Middle Ages.
 Vicki tries her best and the disguise works well, but eventually complains to the Doctor that she's fed up with being a boy and wants to be a girl again.
 She spends the rest of the story in a stunning and very feminine medieval gown and headdress, which she seems a lot more comfortable with.

 Older Than Print: Earlier than the Trope Namer is the Chinese legend of Hua Mulan, a woman who joined the army as a man in lieu of her father, which has been made into a Disney movie, Mulan.
 This story was first recorded in the 6th century C.E.
 (The Chinese government has confirmed in recent years that she was, in fact, based on a real person who did indeed serve in the army.)